-If you're reading this article in the United States, you are within the FAA's airspace.
-Seriously.
+If you're reading this article in the United States, or in its posessions or territories, you are within the FAA's airspace, or the NAS (National Air Space of the United States).
 There's a widely held belief that below a certain altitude, one is outside FAA jurisdiction—some say below 400 feet, others say below 700 feet.
 Either way, this is a canard.
 FAA jurisdiction starts at the ground and extends to the edge of space.
 Most likely, FAA jurisdiction is being confused with FAA-"controlled" airspace.

 "FAA jurisdiction starts at the ground and extends to the edge of space."

 What is FAA-controlled airspace?
-Essentially, it is airspace in which regular, full-scale manned aircraft operate.
-Because 400 feet is considered below the safety floor for most types of manned aircraft (helicopters in urban environments notwithstanding) it's generally permissible to fly model aircraft and other non-commercial UAVs up to this altitude as long as visual contact is maintained.
-There are exceptions, notably near airports.
+Essentially, it is airspace in which manned aircraft operate.
 The controlled airspace around airports is divided into classes by the FAA, and how these are divided will vary depending on geographical and other factors.
-However, a good rule of thumb is to assume that all airspace within three miles of an airport, starting at sea level, is controlled, and that operating UAVs without explicit FAA approval is prohibited.
+However, a good rule of thumb is to assume that all airspace within five miles of an airport, starting at sea level, is controlled, and that operating UAVs without explicit FAA approval is prohibited.
 This means that it's effectively illegal to operate a UAV almost anywhere in what one might consider metro New York City, because there are three major airports, including Newark.

 Newark International Airport

 Technically, the FAA doesn't forbid the commercial use of UAVs, they just require FAA approval.
 Only two UAS aircraft models have been approved for commercial use: the Boeing Insitu ScanEagle and the Aerovironment Puma, and only for deployment in the Arctic.
-These are the kind of operations the FAA had in mind when they drafted the law—large aircraft that come close to manned vehicles in terms of size capabilities, as well as the damage they could do following a collision.
-A twelve-ounce quadcopter was clearly not what they were thinking of when the law was passed.
+These are the kind of operations the FAA initially had in mind when they drafted the law.
+Today's commercial quadcopters are clearly not what they were thinking of when the law was passed.

 This hasn't stopped the FAA from doing its best to block the commercial use of consumer-grade UAVs.
 Perhaps the most famous case applies to a Minnesota brewery that was using a DJI F550 to deliver beer to ice fishers.
 Many are under the impression that the FAA acted outside of its jurisdiction here; however, as noted above, all airspace is enforced by the FAA, and the prohibition against unauthorized commercial use does not include qualifications about a minimum operational altitude.